acthiel212/binding_free_energy/README.md

 - **`hp-bcd.xml`**: Host force field parameters
 - **Docked structure**: XYZ file with docked host-guest coordinates

+Note: The current workflow is tailored to HP-BCD as the host; using a different host requires code changes (see "Host Assumption and Limitations").

 ---

 ## Scripts and Entry Points